-In this episode of Overcoming Financial Stress with The Saver and The Spender Episode, we talk with financial life coach Rebeca Lima.
-In her own words, she "grew up poor in Brazil.
-Which, by the way, third world poor is a lot different than American poor."
+In this episode of Overcoming Financial Stress with The Saver and The Spender, we talk with financial life coach Rebeca Lima, who grew up poor in Brazil.
+Which according to her, "third world poor is a lot different than American poor."

 She emigrated to the United States when she was a teenager and became fluent in Spanish and English, already natively speaking Portuguese.
 After working in the financial industry for all of her adult life and having the heartbreaking experience of leaving a horrible relationship and living in her car, she wanted to dedicate her life to helping other people avoid having to live the same way.